 Flooding searches indicate if the property is at a high risk of flooding as clearly this would be detrimental to your enjoyment of the property.

 Coal mining searches reveal whether there are historic mines in proximity.
-If so, the property could potentially suffer from subsidence affecting properly value and of concern to buyers and lenders.
+If so, the property could potentially suffer from subsidence affecting property value and causing damage.

-Your conveyancer has absolutely nothing to do with the survey.
-This is entirely your responsibility to arrange.
+Your Conveyancer has nothing to do with arranging your survey.
+This is your responsibility.

-Your conveyancer has no involvement in checking the physical condition of the property.
-They will NOT visit the property during the transaction.
-Your conveyancer’s sole responsibility is in checking the legal title.
+Your Conveyancer has no involvement in checking the physical condition of the property.
+They will NOT visit the property.
+Your Conveyancer's responsibility is in checking the legal title.

-Your conveyancer is relying upon you to tell them about any alterations or physical issues such as whether you have a right-of-way over a piece of land used to access the property.
-For example, does the property have a shared driveway or private access road?
-Tell your Conveyancer so they can check you have the rights you need In the title deeds.
+Your Conveyancer is relying upon you to tell them about any alterations or physical issues such as whether you need a right-of-way over a piece of land used to access the property.
+Land that is not public highway for example.

 Your mortgage lender will want their own valuation to ensure the property is sufficient security for their mortgage.